Baghery/BMS23/README.md

  * MIT license ([LICENSE-MIT](LICENSE-MIT) or http://opensource.org/licenses/MIT)

 ## Acknowledgements
-This work has been supported in part by the Defense Advanced ResearchProjects Agency (DARPA) under contract No. HR001120C0085, by the FWO underan Odysseus project GOH9718N, by the Research Council KU Leuven C1 on Security and Privacy for Cyber-Physical Systems and the Internet of Things with contract number C16/15/058, and by CyberSecurity Research Flanders with reference number VR20192203.
+This work has been supported in part by the Defense Advanced Research Projects Agency (DARPA) under contract No. HR001120C0085, by the FWO under an Odysseus project GOH9718N, by the Research Council KU Leuven C1 on Security and Privacy for Cyber-Physical Systems and the Internet of Things with contract number C16/15/058, and by CyberSecurity Research Flanders with reference number VR20192203.